przemekgalazka/irmina/README.md

-# Irmina
 This README for test tool that support your spring integration tests

 ## What is it?

-### Irmina is Spring integration tests runner
+Irmina is Spring integration tests runner
 ```java
 @RunWith(IrminaRunner.class)
 ```
-### Irmina mock all your new dependencies if needed
+Irmina mock all your new dependencies if needed
-### Irmina adds extra behavior to your mocks when needed while spring context bootstrap
+Irmina adds extra behavior to your mocks when needed while spring context bootstrap
 ```
 define(SuspensionDesign.class).named("AudiA4")
                     .asMockWithBehavior(new Behavior<SuspensionDesign>() {